Ali & Nino

 * * *

-DO NOT TRUST WIKIPEDIA WHEN IT COMES TO “Essad Bey”, “Kurban Said” and “Ali and Nino” !!!
+FORGET Wikipedia WHEN IT COMES TO “Essad Bey”, “Kurban Said”, “Chemenzeminli” and “Ali and Nino” in English, German, Azerbaijani and French!!!

 * * *